CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Architecture/takeAwayMessage.md

 A great architecture is a ticket to success,

-It reflects a deep understanding of the problem domain,
+it reflects a deep understanding of the problem domain,

 and it normally combines aspects of several simpler architectures